-The founder of FA254, Waridi Schrobsdorff, has been an ambassador and a part of ASTRAIA Foundation.
+The founder of FA254, advocate for African designers, contributor for Vogue Germany, and model Waridi Schrobsdorff, has been an ambassador and a part of ASTRAIA (Voice of Women) Foundation.

-This whole project is designed to give women a voice creatively.
-Women’s Vinyl Project is working alongside communities in Kenya with a particular interest in those communities that still practice Female Genital Cutting (FGM).
+This project creatively gives women a voice.
+Women’s Vinyl Project is working alongside communities in Kenya with a particular interest in those communities still practicing Female Genital Cutting (FGM).

-The Women’s Vinyl Project raises money through the sales of the vinyl, which will be donated to Zinduka, an organization working on the ground in rural communities to help support girls and stop FGM.
+The Women’s Vinyl Project raises money through vinyl sales, donating them to Zinduka, an organization working in rural communities to help support girls and stop FGM.

-When Waridi learned about The Women’s Vinyl Project in February 2021, she was instantly drawn to it and became an ambassador for the project.
-This is what she had to say!
+In February 2021, Waridi learned about The Women’s Vinyl Project.
+She was instantly drawn to it and became an ambassador.

 What inspired you to become an ambassador for the project?